juanlamadrid20/dbrx-multi-agent-retail-intelligence/10-genie-rooms/genie-configs/customer-behavior/README.genie.customer-behavior.md

 ### Example Questions

 - What products are trending?
-- Which products or categories are at risk of stockout or overstock?
 - Through which channels do customers prefer to shop?
 - Which segments respond best to personalization?